My take on huevos rancheros includes smoky black beans, a fresh pepper and corn salsa and two eggs with rich and runny yolks.

 At home, I make a variety of huevos rancheros, but the one I’m sharing today – eggs nestled in a smoky chipotle black bean sauce topped with fresh veggies – is by far my favorite.
 It looks like it takes a lot of effort, but it goes from pan to plate in about 15 to 20 minutes depending on how speedy the chopping goes.
-It’s hearty, but doesn’t leave you feeling sluggish, and it easily scales up to serve more people.
+It’s hearty but doesn’t leave you feeling sluggish, and it easily scales up to serve more people.
 Cut the recipe in half and it’s a perfectly sized breakfast for one.
-The recipe I’m sharing serves two, but I made a little video to show how I make a single serving for myself…

 Some Ingredients You’ll Need